emrekalayci/GeziNote/README.md

 # GeziNote

-Includes some resource codes of GeziNote.
+Has some resource codes of GeziNote Android app.